toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 }
 ```

-The most important part of the code to understand for our purposes is that it does one pass to accumulate all of the face normals into the vertex normals, and then another pass to normalze those accumulated values.
+The most important part of the code to understand for our purposes is that it does one pass to accumulate all of the face normals into the vertex normals, and then another pass to normalize those accumulated values.
 It can do this easily because it's just doing linear loops over the data in a single thread.

 ### Converting to compute shaders